amy324/Steam-Games-Data-CLI-App/README.md

 File opened successfully.
 Type 'next' to move on:
 ```

+This triggered the app to scrape the following url: "https://store.steampowered.com/search/?term=doom".

 Both JSON and CSV files were created and saved as `resultfiles\games.csv` and `resultfiles\games.json`.